The Asianadian

 The Asianadian was the first Canadian magazine aimed at Asian Canadian people.
-Created in Toronto, it ran for 24 issues which were published from 1978-1985.
+Created in Toronto, it ran for 24 issues which were published from 1978 to 1985.
 The magazine remains a significant part of Asian Canadian culture and the only inclusive Asian Canadian periodical to date.

 In the beginning, the periodical was to be called Crossroads, and intended to be a Hong Kong News magazine written in Cantonese for Chinese and Hong Kong Canadians.
 Eventually the project evolved into the Asianadian after a conversation between the three founders at the Mars Restaurant in Toronto.
 The three founding members are Tony Chan, Cheuk Kwan, and Lau Bo.

-Stance and Mandate
+Stance and mandate

 The goal of the magazine was to foster a sense of community, cultural identity and political consciousness within Asian Canadian communities.
 It aimed to address and represent experiences and issues faced by Asian Canadians.

 The partial position of the magazine was unique in the way that it took a radically anti-oppressive position on topics pertaining to sex, sexual orientation, race, culture and more.

-Editorial Content and Notable Works
+Editorial content and notable works

 The Asianadian covered a wide range of topics and featured essays on various subjects, including: